 Networking is a powerful tool for attracting trustworthy and like-minded people.
 Using word of mouth and referrals can connect you with applicants approved by others you trust.
 Also, networking is a cost-effective way to share your job openings with others.
 Instead of paying for advertisements, you can appeal to human connections.

 You can strengthen your recruiting and expand your reach by keeping up with technology.
 While staying within your means, consider accepting applications and hosting interviews remotely.
 Doing this can widen your pool of candidates and increase brand awareness.

 Finding and keeping highly talented employees is growing more competitive in the technology industry.
 With The Great Resignation, employees are looking for jobs that give them more flexibility, improved well-being and more.
 Employee retention is important now more than ever for tech startups battling against tech powerhouses for the same job seekers.

 To help keep your employees around, there are many tactics you can use to maintain a strong and positive company culture.
 No matter how big competitors’ advantages may seem, you can still play to your strengths and find ways to support your team members.

 Conduct employee surveys

 It is crucial to fully understand your employees, their needs and aspirations.
-By inviting them to share their thoughts via questionnaires or interviews, you open a line of communication and strengthen your relationship.
+Inviting them to share their thoughts via questionnaires or interviews opens a line of communication and strengthens your relationship.
 Consider asking about their desired workplace, time, professional development and more.

 Encourage flexible work